 In this session we will learn that our perception how you see/don’t see things will largely determine how you respond to them. “its not the stressors, but how you handle them’ which influences the effects they have on health in mind and body.
 Mindfulness practices can help us tune into our bodies with a gentle curiosity, helping us to break the negative stress cycle and step out of reactivity.

 Session 4 - Coping with Stress.
-Using Mindfulness to Respond instead of React
+Practicing Mindfulness to Respond instead of React

 Theme and learning focus - Cultivating Mindfulness can reduce the negative physiological and psychological effects of stress reactivity, as well as help us develop more effective ways of responding positively and pro-actively to stressful situations and experiences.
 Our conditioning and perception shape our moment to moment experience, in fact there is a statistic that says our experience is shaped by 10% due to the situation and 90% due to our perception!